Welcome From The

-City Strings welcomes you!
+City Strings United welcomes you!

-City Strings (CSU) was founded in response to a need that I perceived in urban Boston.
+City Strings United was founded in response to a need that I perceived in urban Boston.
 The circumstances of the youth in those areas reflected my own experiences growing up, first in Massachusetts, then in California and Texas.
 Serendipitously, I was able to take cello lessons at an early age while living in San Diego.

-Rhea Gibson, Assistant Program Director
+Rhea Gibson, Programs Director